Brawl inside Detroit's Asian Corned Beef restaurant caught on video

 The video appears to show a customer arguing with employees, apparently because something was wrong with his order, before an all out fight breaks out.

-The district manager says they didn’t want to start fighting with the customer and told him to leave.
+The district manager said they didn’t want to start fighting with the customer and told him to leave.

-It’s an incident the company says quickly escalated and they didn’t mean for it to get that far.
+It’s an incident the company said quickly escalated and they didn’t mean for it to get that far.

-The company says they told police they didn’t want to file a police report, and say they hope this incident doesn’t put a negative light on the restaurant.
+The company said they told police they didn’t want to file a police report, and say they hope this incident doesn’t put a negative light on the restaurant.

 Like Us.
 We Like You.